BCarnaval/UniTeX/README.md

 ## Requirements

-UnITeX requires a complete TeX distribution (you can find the most used TeX distributions [here](https://www.latex-project.org/get/#tex-distributions)) and a pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader).
+UniTeX requires a complete TeX distribution (you can find the most used TeX distributions [here](https://www.latex-project.org/get/#tex-distributions)) and a pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader).
 Most features need external tools such as latexmk that fully automates LaTeX document generation.
 Latexmk is usually part of